How we organized our first 4×4 safari

 “Have you looked at the boxes?”
 Our bakkie had come with camping furniture – a table, 4 chairs and some pots, a fridge, a basic maintenance kit and six mysterious plastic containers.
 Jon shrugged: “What?”
 “These people gave us two kinds of dinner plates and three kinds of glasses!”
 Each box had its own “manifesto”: I learned that we had among others a “Parmesan” grater (god forbid we’d use another kind of cheese!), a “milk jug”, and something that was called “egg lifter”.
 I didn’t even want to know what that was.
 We opened box after box: they were packed to the rafters with stuff.
 Where were we supposed to carry the actual food?
 We decided to keep 2 of each of the following: large plate, bowl, spoon, fork.
 Jon noted that we could enjoy a bit of luxury, so we set aside a salad bowl, tea pot, frying pan and the braai.
 Then we chucked the padding for glass items away, jammed the remaining stuff in 2 boxes, and stored those in the back of the trunk.
 Now we had 4 empty containers ready to be filled with fresh produce to feed ourselves and our future travel buddies.
 Satisfied with our morning job, we took a last 360 look around our camp, and left.

 In the light of day our island revealed new wonders.
 A narrow path in the grass lead to a hollow baobab.
 As we approached, a large bird fled.
 The baobab’s fruits scattered on the ground and I picked about a dozen – one for us, the rest for the guests on our impending tour.
 For the next few days I kept chewing on chalky tart pulp.
 I loved it.
-It reminded of when I was a little girl who secretly ate bits of her bedroom wall.
+It reminded of when I was a little girl with calcium deficit and who secretly indulged in eating bits of her bedroom wall.

 We walked some more, inebriated with incredible vistas of white pan fading into blue sky.
 We goofed around, mimicking the cool and ridiculous photos people take in Bolivia’s Salar de Uyuni.
 I pitched the idea of a longer hike – a couple of days, only supplies, no map, no GPS.
 “Perhaps another time” Jon said.
 In August the African bullfrog nests in the sticky clay and he didn’t want to get tadpole blood on his boots.